Ikytsu/Easier-BrainFuck-Intepreter/README.md

 # Easier-BrainFuck

 Easier-BrainFuck is an adaptation of the BrainFuck programming language aimed at simplifying its usage while retaining its core concepts.
+The interpreter is based on my interpreter for brainfuck: https://github.com/Ikytsu/BrainFuck-Interpreter-in-C

 ## Prerequisites